AN/SPS-48

-The AN/SPS-48 is a US naval electronically scanned array, air search three-dimensional radar system manufactured by ITT Exelis and deployed in the 1960s as the primary air search sensor for anti-aircraft warships.
+The AN/SPS-48 is a US naval electronically scanned array air search 3D radar system manufactured by L3Harris Technologies and deployed in the 1960s as the primary air search sensor for anti-aircraft warships.
 The deployment of the AN/SPY-1 and the end of the Cold War led to the decommissioning of many such ships, and many of these vessel's AN/SPS-48 sets were reused on aircraft carriers and amphibious ships where it is used to direct targets for air defense systems such as the Sea Sparrow and RIM-116 SAM missiles.
 Existing sets are being modernized under the ROAR program to AN/SPS-48G standard for better reliability and usability.

 In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/SPS-48" designation represents the 48th design of an Army-Navy electronic device for surface ship search radar system.
 The JETDS system also now is used to name all Department of Defense electronic systems.

 Operation

-A three-dimensional radar is mounted on a base that allows for 360 degrees of rotation.
-The target can be located at a given azimuth.
-The range of the target is also identified due to the time it takes the beam to go out and back to the receiver.
-What makes this radar system different is its ability to detect the height of the target above the surface of the water.
-With these three pieces of data the radar's central processor has the ability to place the target in an X,Y,Z, 3 dimensional space.
+The 3D radar antenna is mounted on a base allowing for 360 degrees of rotation locating the target at a given azimuth.
+The range of the target is also identified based on the time it takes the radio frequency signal to travel out and back to the receiver.
+What makes this radar system different is its ability to detect the height of the target above the surface.
+With these three pieces of data the radar's central processor has the ability to determine the target location in an X/Y/Z, 3 dimensional space.

 For the SPS-48 in particular, the antenna is mechanically rotated to scan azimuth, while beams are electronically steered to cover elevation by varying the transmitter frequency.
 The 4500 lb antenna is capable of rotating at 7.5 or 15 rpm.

-According to ITT Exelis, the system has a range exceeding 200 nmi and can track targets up to 69 degrees in elevation.
-The AN/SPS-48E is capable of providing target range, bearing and altitude information using a frequency-scanning antenna using a range of different frequencies in E band and F band with three power modes: high, medium and low.
+The system has a range exceeding 250 nmi, tracking targets up to 69 degrees in elevation.
+The AN/SPS-48E is capable of providing target range, bearing and altitude information using a frequency-scanning antenna with a range of frequencies in S-band and having three power modes: high, medium and low.
 SPS-48 radars stack multiple beams in a train of pulses at different frequencies.
 The beams scan different elevation areas, allowing the stack to cover up to 69 degrees of elevation.